nepp2/HPL/design.md

 I'm still trying to implement polymorphism.
 I got stuck when I started thinking about how to integrate it with a system of hotloadable modules.
 Now I'm not sure how this system should work.

 I discovered the Scopes programming language and I feel as though I have overcomplicated things.
 It has a similar design, but I believe it has far fewer features in the core language.
 I am also wondering whether I really could make the whole language somewhat REPL-based.
 What core commands are needed?
+Why did I steer away from using a REPL?

 - Bind value to symbol
 - Create function value